-A compiled, linked FORTRAN program is executed in the same manner as any other user program, i.e. by typing an X at the command level, followed by the name of the file containing the linked program.
+A compiled, linked FORTRAN program is executed in the same manner as any other user progam, i.e. by typing an 'X' at the command level, followed by the name of the file containing the linked program.

-Form of Input Programs
+1.2.
+Form of Input Programs.

-All input source files read by FORTRAN must be .TEXT files.
+All input source files read by FORTRAN must be UCSD .TEXT files.
 This allows the Compiler to read large blocks of text from a disk file in a single operation, increasing the compile speed significantly.
 The simplest way to prepare .TEXT files is to use the Screen Oriented Editor.
 For a more precise description of the fields in a FORTRAN 77 source statement, see Chapter 2 which explains the basic structure of a FORTRAN program.

-\$INCLUDE Statement
+1.2.1. \$INCLUDE Statement.

-To facilitate the manipulation of large programs, FORTRAN 77 contains an \$INCLUDE Compiler directive.
+To facilitate the manipulation of large programs, the SofTech Microsystems Compiler has extended the FORTRAN 77 standard with an \$INCLUDE Compiler directive.
 The format of the directive is: